RiyasAhamed23598/Angular-Notes/angular-pro/testing.md

 ### NO_ERRORS_SCHEMA

-allow to use a particular component without warrying about child components
+allow to use a particular component without warrying about importing child components
 ```
   beforeEach(async () => {
     await TestBed.configureTestingModule({